The Diversity Conversation™ You've Been Waiting To Have

 DATES: Any leadership training/conference/retreat or New Student Orientation

-DURATION: 90 minutes minimum, up to 2 hours
+DURATION: 60 minutes for New Student Orientation; up to 2 hours for student leaders

 VENUES: Multi-purpose Room (with seating and large open space) with high-quality audio-visual setup.